-COMBINED SCIENCE
+SCIENCE

 Science is a compulsory core subject divided broadly into biology, chemistry and physics.
-Teaching for the Combined Science GCSE starts at the beginning of Year 9.
-Students will study a wide breadth of topics in all 3 subjects including cells and control in Biology, extracting metals and equilibria in Chemistry and light and the electromagnetic spectrum in Physics.
-For more detail please view the specification on the Edexcel website.For information on Triple Science please see the "Triple Science" page.
-Which examination board sets the syllabus?
-Edexcel (Pearson)
+Teaching for the Science GCSE starts at the beginning of Year 9.
+Students will study a wide How will this subject be assessed? breadth of topics in all 3 subjects including cells and control in Biology, extracting metals and equilibria in Chemistry and light and the electromagnetic spectrum in Physics.
+For more detail please view the specification on the Edexcel website.
+Students will either study Combined Science (2 GCSEs) or Triple Science (3 GCSEs).
+In year 9 all students will study the Combined Science content as it appears in both courses.
+At the end of year 9 we will decide which pathway students will follow.
+This will be decided at the end of year 9 based on their grades.